microsoft/WhatTheHack/036-MdwCovid19/Coach/00-PreReqs.md

 ## Attendee Computers

-Attendees will be required to install software on the workstations that they are performing the OpenHack on.
+Attendees will be required to install software on the workstations that they are performing the WhatTheHack on.
 Ensure they have adequate permissions to perform software installation.

 ## Deployment Instructions